 Is Kampala Safe?

 Visitors on guided activities are mostly shielded from these risks and their guide will ensure their safety.
 Uganda like many other democracies across the globe occasionally goes through short periods of political change.
-This is also center around Kampala, far from the country’s sensational Uganda safari destinations.
+This is also centered around Kampala, far from the country’s sensational Uganda safari destinations.

 Uganda Health & Safety Travel Tips